Proximate-Company/DRYTRIX-TimeTracker/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the `docs/LICENSE` file for details.
+This project is licensed under the GNU General Public License v3.0 — see `LICENSE` for details.

 ## 🆘 Support